-You'll see many museums and memorials throughout Butler County, reminding visitors of days gone by.
+You'll see many museums in the Cincinnati area and memorials throughout Butler County, reminding visitors of days gone by.
 The Canal Museum in Middletown lies on the former route of the Miami-Erie Canal and showcases displays of the canal and the early industry of Middletown.
 The Soldiers, Sailors, and Pioneers Monument in Hamilton sits on the site of Fort Hamilton and prominently displays a 17-foot Civil War Soldier proclaiming victory on the top of this monumental structure.
 In Oxford, the Freedom Summer 1964 Memorial, located on the historic Western College campus of Miami University, commemorates the civil rights workers who were trained at the Western College for Women, now part of Miami University, in 1964.

 Throughout some of Butler County's oldest communities lie stunning historic gems.
 The Chrisholm Historic Farmsead in Trenton, built in 1874, was the home of the leading family of the Amish-Mennonite settlement that existed in the early 19th Century and it's listed on the National Register of Historic Places.
 Another historical treasure lies in Fairfield: the Elisha Morgan Farm Mansion is a Fleming Bond brick farm "mansion", listed on the National Register of Historic Places, was built in 1817.